knowing what to do to set yourself apart from other candidates during job interviews can be challenging.

 infuse testimonials into your job interview answers

-Buyers want to know that they’re making the right choice when making a purchase, which is why they seek out product reviews.
-Think of including testimonials in your answers as a way of providing reviews of your abilities to interviewers, letting them make an informed decision about you.
+Buyers want to know that they’re making the right choice when purchasing, which is why they seek product reviews.
+Consider including testimonials in your answers to provide reviews of your abilities to interviewers, letting them make an informed decision about you.

 use your speech to highlight yourself as top talent

-LinkedIn has found that answers from high performers contain around 60 percent more first person pronouns (I, me, we) than those given by low performers.
-Meanwhile, low performers give answers that contain roughly 400 percent more second person pronouns (you, your) and about 90 percent more third person pronouns (he, she, they).
+LinkedIn has found that answers from high performers contain around 60 per cent more first-person pronouns (I, me, we) than those given by low performers.
+Meanwhile, low performers give answers with roughly 400 per cent more second-person pronouns (you, your) and about 90 per cent more third-person pronouns (he, she, they).

 make the interview a conversation

-When you’re sitting in front of someone who has a huge impact on your future, it’s easy to let nerves get hold of you and affect your behaviour.
-However, it’s important that you try to make a connection with your interviewer as this could be the reason you’re chosen for the job over other candidates.
+Sitting in front of someone who significantly impacts your future makes it easy to let nerves get hold of you and affect your behaviour.
+However, it would be best if you tried to connect with your interviewer, as this could be why you’re chosen for the job over other candidates.

-He encourages job seekers to let the hiring manager set the tone and priorities, but to “follow up with a comment or question that digs deeper into the issue.”
+He encourages job seekers to let the hiring manager set the tone but to follow up with a comment or question that digs deeper into the issue.
 He advises looking for “information in the interviewer’s answer to prompt your next question.”
-In doing so, you can steer the discussion to topics that highlight “your shared values and reinforce your strengths.”
 He also suggests asking open-ended interview questions to keep the conversation flowing.